roshinc/release-calendar-filter-for-crunchyroll/README.md

 </p>

 <br/>
 <p align="center">Release/Simulcast Calendar Helper for Crunchyroll is filter for the Release/Simulcast Calendar on Crunchyroll.
-It aim to make finding somthing to watch using the Release Calendar and adds UI elements to acomplish that. </p>
+It aims to make finding something to watch using the Release Calendar easier and adds UI elements to accomplish that. </p>
 <br>
 <hr>
 <br>